 691, 692, 693, 694.
 Research in Biology.
 (1, 1, 1, 1) Independent library and laboratory investigation carried out under the supervision of a member of the staff.
-P-POI.
+May be repeated for credit.
+P-POI

 701-708.
 Topics in Biology.
 (1-4) Seminar courses in selected topics, some involving laboratory instruction.
 At least one offered each semester.
+May be repeated for credit.

 711, 712.
 Directed Study in Biology.
 (1, 1) Reading and/or laboratory problems carried out under and by permission of a faculty member.
+May be repeated for credit if topic varies.